Candidates Debate

 2.5 Thematic Progression

-Theme and rheme as the starting point and the rest of the message are the points to develop the ideas.
-The development of theme and rheme can be seen by using thematic progression.
+Theme and rheme as the starting point and the rest of the message are the

 2.5.1 The Constant Theme Pattern